vistle/vistle/doc/source/dev/implementation/implementation-basics.md

 Choose the category which fits your module best.
 The categories are explained in the [Workflow](../../intro/workflow/workflow.md) article.

-As it does not have any concrete functionality, **MyModule** will be placed into the **Test** category.
+As it does not have any concrete functionality, **MyModule** will be placed into the [Develop]() category.
 By convention, all code files for a module are placed inside a folder named after the module.
-So, for **MyModule** a folder called `MyModule` must be created inside `module/test` and the source and header files we have created earlier must be moved inside.
+So, for **MyModule** a folder called `MyModule` must be created inside `module/develop` and the source and header files we have created earlier must be moved inside.

 To tell the system to compile our code, we have to create a `CMakeLists.txt` file which calls the `add_module` target.
 Pass the module's name, a short description as well as all necessary header and source files to the `add_module` call.
 Note that the short description will be shown whenever you hover over the **MyModule** module in the Vistle GUI.
 The first argument is the name of the module as it will be known to Vistle.
 By convention, the main source file is named accordingly.

-`module/test/MyModule/CMakeLists.txt`
+`module/develop/MyModule/CMakeLists.txt`
 ```cmake
 add_module(MyModule "Test module" MyModule.h MyModule.cpp)
 ```